Kunal-0919/To-Dos/README.md

 This project is licensed under the MIT License.
 ReadMe
 This ReadMe file provides instructions on how to get started with the MERN Stack project.
-Prerequisites
-Before you can start working on the project, you need to make sure that you have the following prerequisites installed on your computer:
-Node.js
-npm
-Material UI dependencies
-Getting Started
-To get started with the project, follow these steps:
-Clone the repository to your computer.
-Install the dependencies by running the following command: npm install

-Start the development server by running the following command: npm run devStart

-Open the frontend folder in a new terminal window and run the following command: npm run dev

-Open a web browser and navigate to http://localhost:3000 Contributing
-We encourage contributions to this project.
-If you have any suggestions or bug fixes, please feel free to create a pull request.
-License
-This project is licensed under the MIT License.
-Additional Notes
-The to-do list at the top of the ReadMe file is a good way to quickly get started with the project.
-The prerequisites section clearly states what dependencies are needed to run the project.
-The getting started section provides clear and concise instructions on how to start the project.
-The contributing section encourages community participation and provides guidance on how to contribute to the project.
-The license section clearly states the license under which the project is distributed.
-Overall, this ReadMe file is well-written and informative.
-It provides all of the necessary information to get started with the project, as well as encouraging community participation.